If these old walls could talk, oh, the love stories they've seen..

 The Frame around these doors was custom built into the originally opening, to house these beautiful doors perfectly,

-These doors were hand-cut by Rob from their family ranch in south Texas.
+These doors were hand-cut by Robert McCoy from his family ranch in south Texas.
 He brought the trees back, milled them into boards, and custom built them into the opening, for their own unique entry.

 All of the wooden doors you see around the property were hand built by Rob, and it just gives these spaces that added sentimental value.